jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Getting-Started/Create-Application1.md

 redirect to the "New Application" page.

 On the "New Application" page, first fill in the application information.
-Application name: codedeploy-app-demo01
+Application name: codedeploy-app-demo01.

+Use JD Distributed Service Framework: Please select **No** by default

 ![Alt text](https://github.com/jdcloudcom/cn/blob/edit/image/CodeDeploy/Ch/Start-3%EF%BC%88Ch%EF%BC%89.png)